-A Buyer’s Home Inspection is obtained by the buyer during the option period.
-The Inspection Report is often used as a negotiating tool to get the sellers to make needed repairs or to reduce the price.
+A Buyer’s Home Inspection is obtained by the home buyer during the option period.
+The home inspection report is often used as a negotiating tool to get the sellers to make needed repairs or to reduce the price.

-When performing a Buyer’s Inspection, we inspect the home inside and out:
+When performing a Buyer’s Home Inspection, we inspect the home inside and out:

-** Outside the home, we check the grading, drainage, foundation, exterior walls, roof, front/back porch and deck.
+** Outside the home, we inspect the grading, drainage, foundation, exterior walls, roof, front/back porch and deck.

-** Inside the home we examine the walls, ceilings, floors, doors, and windows.
+** Inside the home we inspect the walls, ceilings, floors, doors, and windows.

-** A high precision altimeter measurement of the foundation, as well as an infrared scan of the home.
+** A high precision altimeter measurement of the foundation is performed, as well as an infrared scan of the home.

 ** The heating, air-conditioning, plumbing, and electrical systems will all be examined to ensure that they function as intended.